GO

 Monitoring methods

 Forest health and regeneration: Experimental salvage logging since 2011 to document logging effects on forest regeneration.
 Experimental exclusion of ungulates and rodents from moth damaged forest since 2011 to document herbivory effects on regeneration.
 Regional scale surveys at regular intervals to document forest health and succession following moth outbreaks.
-Regional and locval scale surveys of recruitment of new trees from seed in both birch and pine.
+Regional and local scale surveys of recruitment of new trees from seed in both birch and pine.

 Dead forest in Varanger.
 Photo: Jakub Iglhaut